Cart

 Leaves more lemony, lime or creamy white, not pure white

 That's normal for the Super Whites.
 Their new leaves normally start out a lemony creamy white, and as they age, get lighter and whiter.
 The level of whiteness does change plant to plant, and leaf to leaf.
 One of our girls routinely puts out really white leaves right from the start, but our others all start off a pale creamy yellow with a lime tinge.
 Others keep that lemony or limey tinge even as the leaves age.
-The variety in every plant and leaf is the beauty of any Marble Queen in our eyes.
+More light does help them maintain that super white variegation.

 Leggy stems or smaller leaves